Monday, April 8, 2024

 He replies - "Ah well there's a key thing with grief, you mentioned before the re-organisation of our internal furniture, if you will.
 And that's really what grief is.
 The world was like this and I knew how it worked, something has been taken away from me , or I've lost my job, or I've split up from my partner ...somethings end and we are glad, but it would be hard to imagine someone saying 'I'm glad I don't have my left leg anymore even if the amputation saved their life, they would still wish they had got their leg, so it's reconstitution..."

 And he's telling me about Kubler Ross.
 Completely missing the point - because my research is about that period of heightened awareness, times when the writing really appears on the wall.
-And how experiences such as those, catalyze something new.
+And how experiences such as those, catalyse something new.

 I talk about when he asked me if I recognized my denial.